 Rourke shook his head, unable to be drawn into the jest, but glad for his company.
 Life changed for the better when Cameron's family moved into the same tenement.
 Rianne took a fancy to him and even her smiles returned.

-Cameron furrowed his brow, “bollocks! you're some yoke, drawin' me on like that.
+Cameron furrowed his brow, “Hey! you're some yoke, drawin' me on like that.
 You heard it already?”

 Rourke smiled, this time for real, “Nah, it just took some thinking, you should try it.”

-It seemed the sun set more slowly this evening, as if it too was reluctant to proceed with the night's affair.
 But before Cameron could respond, a bugle sounded, breaking the evening quiet, and shouts erupted from the army around him as they charged forward.
-His pulse quickened as he rushed forward, focusing his fury and fear into a howling cry that came forth from the troops like one voice.
+His pulse quickened as he joined the rush forward, focusing his fury and fear into a howling cry that came forth from the troops like one voice.

 The whip-crack of bullets filled air once silent as they rushed the confederate redoubt, Lieutenant Stowe hollering behind their ranks while waving a sword from his horse.
-They broke into the Rebel position to find it a chaos of shouts, crackling gunfire, and screams, all underlain by the fallow, sweaty, stench of tight quarters and over-full latrines.
+They broke into the Rebel position to find it a chaos of shouts, crackling gunfire, and screams, all underlain by the fallow, sweaty, stench of tight quarters.
 Many soldiers were engaged in nothing better than hand-to-hand brawling.
 He pulled his bayonet from a Rebel soldier's side, just as Cameron shoved him from behind.

-Rourke lost his balance, stumbled and turned to Cameron.
+Rourke lost his balance and stumbled, turning to Cameron.

 They locked eyes.

-He could barely recall the pain from the hit that shattered his arm, and had no memory of the other that grazed his head, knocking him out.
+He could barely recall the pain from the bullet that shattered his arm, and had no memory of the second one that grazed his head, knocking him out.